wtransporter/post-api/README.md

 # REST API

-This is Laravel REST API for managing blog posts using laravel passport authentication.
+This is Laravel REST API for managing blog posts using laravel sanctum authentication.

 # Api endpoints